aws-samples/aws-get-started-workshop/content/04-test-prod/02-create-test-prod-accounts.md

 {{% notice warning %}}
-By default AWS Control Tower will only allow one account provisioning request to be active at a time.
-So if you try to enroll a second account while the first one is provisioning, it will fail and you will need to terminate the request in Service Catalog and start over.
+By default, AWS Control Tower will only allow one account provisioning request to be active at a time.
+If you try to enroll a second account while the first one is provisioning, it will fail and you will need to terminate the request in Service Catalog and start over.
 You can request an increase in this soft limit via ticket to AWS Support.
 {{% /notice %}}

 ## 3. Perform Post-Creation Tasks for Prod Account